01 of 10

 Add Cream and Stir to Combine

 Add the heavy cream and mix until thoroughly combined.
-It won't hurt to have a bit more cream reserved in case you need to moisten the dough later.
-You could use water to moisten, but cream will give the scones a richer flavor and texture.Continue to 4 of 10 below.
+It will not hurt to have a bit more cream reserved in case you need to moisten the dough later.
+You can use water, but the cream will give the scones a richer flavor and texture.Continue to 5 of 10 below.

 05 of 10